tanya-karagiannis/Cell-Type-Diversity-Statistic/README.md

 install.pacakges("reshape2"))
 ```
 ## Usage
-First run the source code from distribution_score.R to load the CTDS.score function into R.
+First run the source code from diversity_score.R to load the CTDS.score function into R.

 ```
-source("~/CTDS/R/distribution_score.R")
+source("~/CTDS/R/diversity_score.R")
 ```

 To run CTDS.score on a matrix or table of normalized cell type proportions (samples in rows v. cell types in columns), input the dataobject to return a vector of the cell type diversity statistics across samples.